 We greatly appreciate your business.
-Please read this Terms and Conditions Agreement (this "Agreement") carefully.
+Please read this Agreement carefully.

-Declarations Page; (iv) declare that you have described any business or commercial use of your vehicle(s); and (v) agree
+listed in the Declarations Page; (iv) declare that you have described any business or commercial use of your vehicle(s);

 Disclosure of Fees

 You may be charged an Installment Fee, as allowed by your state, if you elect to pay your premium in installments.